 Sultan Mehmed‘s choice of this place for his new mosque might had a symbolic meaning.
 He removed the tomb of Emperor Constantine, the former founder of the city, and built a mosque and a monumental tomb representing the new order.

-History and Facts about Church of the Holy Apostles by Serhat Engul
+History of Church of the Holy Apostles by Serhat Engul